bsebhat/bsebhat.github.io/content/labs/05-pfsense/07-create-dmz-network.md

 type: docs
 ---

-At this point, the `pfsense` server is acting as a gateway between the `default` network and the isolated `LAN` network, and the `juiceshop` and `sysadmin` are on the same `LAN` network.
+At this point, the `pfsense` server is acting as a gateway between the `default` network and the isolated `LAN` network, and the `juicero` and `sysadmin` are on the same `LAN` network.

-Right now, there's just two internal machines: `juiceshop` and `sysadmin`.
+Right now, there's just two internal machines: `juicero` and `sysadmin`.
 But let's say we need to add an FTP file server or database server to the internal `LAN` that contains important employee data or juice recipes.

-If we want to quarantine the `juiceshop` web server used by the public from internal-only desktops and servers, we can add another isolated network for the `juiceshop` web server.
+If we want to quarantine the `juicero` web server used by the public from internal-only desktops and servers, we can add another isolated network for the `juicero` web server.
 This seperates it from other internal machines, with the `pfsense` firewall server acting as a gateway between the two networks.

 ## Define DMZ Network